cbmi/etlog-spec/README.md

 For simple key/value-based stores, the keys that were used.

 - `key` - The key or array of keys to the values.

+---

+## Use Cases / Queries

+- all the sources involved in populating target X
+- all the targets that have been populated by source Y
+- list of logged records in target X, each with a list of sources
+- history/list of changes for target X ordered by time